thaocad/PRS-on-SPARK/README.md

   Output                The path and name for the output file

 optional arguments:
-  -h, --help            show this help message and exit --gwas_id GWAS_ID     Column number in your GWAS that contains SNP ID, with
-                        first column being 0, default is 0 --gwas_p GWAS_P       Column number in your GWAS that contains p-value, with first column being 0, default is 7 --gwas_or GWAS_OR     Column number in your GWAS that contains odds- ratio/beta, with first column being 0, default is 5 --gwas_a1 GWAS_A1     Column number in your GWAS that contains allele A1, with first column being 0, default is 3.
-Allele A2 is assumed to be at column [gwas_a1+1] --gwas_maf GWAS_MAF   Column number in your GWAS that contains frequency of A1, with first column being 0, default is 10.

   --filetype {GEN,VCF}  The type of genotype file used as inputm choose
                         between VCF and GEN, default is VCF --thresholds THRESHOLDS [THRESHOLDS ...]